gojimmypi/SQL2XLS/README.md

 sql2xls /SERVER:myserver
 ```
 There should be a file called ```Databases - Batch 1.xlsx``` and another called ```Users - Batch 1.xlsx``` created in c:\temp with [myserver] databases and users listed respectively in each file.

+This version also has the [SQLHelper class](SQL2XLS/SQLHelper.cs) included, rather than referenced in [Patterns and Practices](https://github.com/gojimmypi/PatternsAndPractices).

 To change source control in Visual Studio: